MSUSEL/msusecl-pique-data/README.md

 Content Automation Protocol (SCAP)." (nvd.nist.gov, accessed 5/1/2024).
 The other is the [GitHub Advisory database (GHSA)](https://github.com/github/advisory-database).
 The NVD is accessed via a RESTful API whereas the GHSA offers a GraphQL endpoint and schema.
-The "Data" library contains programmatic tools to standardize and streamline consumption of these api's.
+The "Data" library contains programmatic tools to standardize and streamline consumption of these businessObjects's.
 These tools include Request and Response objects for both the NVD and GHSA.
 Handlers, deserialization utilities, and POJOs are included as well.
 Directions follow, but this is designed to be a plug-and-play interface for consuming API's with PIQUE.

-In addition to third-party api consumption, PIQUE is configured to work with a local mirror of the entire NVD.
+In addition to third-party businessObjects consumption, PIQUE is configured to work with a local mirror of the entire NVD.
 This is a best practice suggested by NIST when working with large amounts of NVD data.
 At MSU, this mirror is persistent and hosted on an on-prem server, but this mirror can be instantiated ephemerally using docker and MongoDB.
 Instructions for both options are included in !!!!!!XXXXXXXX SETUP DIRECTIONS !XXXXXXXXX!!!!!!!!!!!!!!!!